disbizprojects/SkillBridge-Peer-to-Peer-Micro-Learning-Platform-SkillBridge/README.md

 ⚠️ Note on Backend

-This platform uses Supabase backend only.
-All MERN stack files have been removed:
+This platform uses Supabase backend only

     ✅ Supabase Edge Functions (current)
-    ❌ MongoDB + Express (removed)

 🎨 Design System